 I am interstate, can I adopt?

-Do I need to change the microchip registration, or does the rescue do that?
+Do I need to update the microchip registration?

-Yes.
-There is a transfer of microchip form that is included in your adoption pack, that you will need to fill out and lodge with Australian Animal Registry (AAR).
+All dogs are microchipped with Cairns Animal Rescue details initially.
+There is a transfer of microchip form included in your adoption pack, which will need to be lodged with the Australian Animal Registry (AAR).

 Do I need to register them?

-What happens if we change our mind or our situation changes, and we can no longer keep the dog?
+What if we change our mind, or our situation changes?

 Can I get my dogs history?